pycontribs/ruyaml/README.rst

 - some YAML 1.2 enhancements (``0o`` octal prefix, ``\/`` escape)
 - pep8 compliance
 - tox and py.test based testing
+- currently assumes that the C yaml library is installed.
+That library doesn't generate CommentTokens, so it cannot be used to do round trip editing on comments.
+It can be used for normal processing (no need to install ``ruamel.yaml`` and ``PyYaml``)

 Round trip including comments
 =============================